Marco-Kuehn-Git/python-queue-twitchbot/README.md

 - **Persistant Queue Data** - Save current queue in case the application crashes.
 Option to load previous queue when starting the application.
 - **Sub only mode** - Make a setting that only allows subs to join.
 Maybe with minimum tier selection.
 - **Support for Additional OS** - Make the application available on Linux and macOS.
-Currently its only available for Windows.
+Currently its only available for Windows 10/11.
 - **Add auto updates** - Give users the option to update the app without having to download the newest version here everytime.

 ---